Nitoku/geodata/README.md

-# Travelscope
+# Geodata
-Interactive worldmap of visa-free travel, live demo at https://www.markuslerner.com/travelscope/
+Interactive worldmap building block, live demo at https://www.nitoku.com/@nitoku.public/geodata

 ## About

-A visual exploration of the travel freedom attached to passports using [three.js](https://github.com/mrdoob/three.js) and [d3](https://github.com/d3/d3).

-The weight and the travel freedom attached to a passport vary drastically across nationalities.
-International visa-regulations are very complex and often non-transparent.
-They reflect the economical and geopolitical situations as well as the relationships of countries.

-This project aims to cast some light on these structures.
-The default <i>Visa-free destinations</i> mode shows a <a href="https://en.wikipedia.org/wiki/Choropleth_map" target=“_blank”>choropleth map</a>, which is shaded based on the number of destination countries an individual of a certain nationality can travel to without a visa or with visa on arrival.

-The visa requirements are pulled from <a href="http://en.wikipedia.org/wiki/Category:Visa_requirements_by_nationality" target="_new">Wikipedia</a> in regular intervals and matched to the countries/territories via the sovereignty of the respective country/territory.
+This project is a fork of the awesome Travelscope project https://www.markuslerner.com/travelscope/ All credit should go to Markus Lerner, all bugs are mine.
+Changes has been made to the original codebase to enable third party users to configure the application.

+You could find the original source here https://github.com/markuslerner

-This project uses the following libaries/technologies:
+This project uses the following libraries/technologies:

 * [bootstrap](http://getbootstrap.com/) Bootstrap 3: HTML, CSS, and JS framework
 * [three.js](https://github.com/mrdoob/three.js) lightweight JavaScript 3D library using WebGL